et-loader

 Do gynaecologists recommend menstrual cups?

-Yes, gynecologists recommend menstrual cups because they are safer for vaginal health compared to pads and tampons.
-Cups don’t absorb natural moisture, which means less dryness and irritation.
-They also reduce the risk of rashes, infections, and toxic shock syndrome (TSS).
-Being eco-friendly, cost-effective, and reusable for years, they’re a doctor-approved choice for sustainable period care.
+Yes, menstrual cups are recommended by gynecologists, and scientifically, they are better in terms of comfort and hygiene since they are much safer for vaginal health than the use of both pads and tampons.
+The cup doesn't absorb natural moisture, so that means less dryness and irritation.
+So, fewer red rashes on your vaginal parts irritate you and give a burning sensation; likewise, tampons hurt sometimes and cause pain and discomfort, but these cups can be a better replacement.
+These products also lower the chance of rashes, infections, and toxic shock syndrome.
+Being eco-friendly, cost-effective, and reusable for years, they're a doctor-approved choice for sustainable period care.

 In which hole to insert a menstrual cup?

 A menstrual cup is inserted into the vaginal canal.
-It does not go into the urethra (where urine passes) or anus.
-To insert, fold the silicone cup (C-fold or punch-down), insert it at an angle toward the tailbone, and let it open to form a seal.
-Once inside, it simply collects menstrual fluid until you remove it.
+It does not go into the urethra-where urine goes out-nor into the anus.
+To insert, you fold the silicone cup onto itself in a 'C' fold or punch-down and insert it at an angle toward the tailbone while allowing it to open and create the seal.
+Once inserted, it simply catches the menstrual fluid until you remove it.

 Does a menstrual cup leak when full?

-Yes, a menstrual cup can leak when it is full and overflows, especially on heavy flow days.
-Other common reasons for leakage include an improper fit, the cup not opening fully to form a seal, or being positioned incorrectly in relation to the cervix.
-A properly placed menstrual cup rarely leaks, but once it reaches capacity, you may notice slight pressure or spotting; that’s your signal to empty it.
-To prevent leaks, check the cup’s fullness more often during your first few cycles, and if needed, choose a higher-capacity menstrual cup for heavier days.
-Over time, you’ll learn your personal flow pattern and be able to manage it without worry.
+Yes, a menstrual cup may leak when it is full and overflows, which might happen on days of heavy flow.
+The other major reasons for leakage include poor fitting, when the cup does not open fully to form a seal, or if the position of the menstrual cup is incorrect concerning the cervix.
+A well-placed menstrual cup does not leak; it makes a space that sits inside perfectly.
+However, when it reaches full capacity, you may feel slight pressure or spotting, which means the time to empty.
+Prevent leakage by checking on the cup's fullness more often during your first few cycles and, if needed, switch over to a higher-capacity menstrual cup on heavier days.
+As time goes on, you will be familiar with your personal flow pattern and be able to manage everything without any problem.

 How to empty a menstrual cup?

-To empty your menstrual cup, always start by washing your hands.
-Pinch the base of the cup to break the suction seal, then gently wiggle it out.
-Avoid pulling on the stem, as that can cause discomfort.
-Tilt the cup and pour the collected flow into the toilet.
-Some people also prefer to pee while the cup is removed for extra comfort.
-After emptying, rinse the cup with clean water or wipe it with tissue if water isn’t available before reinserting.
-Between cycles, make sure to sterilise the cup for complete hygiene.
-Avoid using harsh soaps, as they may irritate delicate vaginal tissue.
+First of all, wash your hands each time you go to empty your menstrual cup as a precaution against unwanted bacteria.
+Pinch the bottom of the cup to break the suction seal, then gently wiggle it out.
+Don't panic; go slow.
+Avoid pulling on the stem, which can be uncomfortable.
+Tip and pour the collected flow into the toilet.
+Some people also like to pee, too, when it is taken out for extra comfort.
+Afterwards, the cup should be rinsed with clean water or wiped with a tissue until clean, if water isn't on hand, before reinsertion.
+In between cycles, sterilize the cup for complete hygiene and better period care.
+Avoid using strong soaps because they can irritate delicate vaginal tissue.

 Can I swim with a menstrual cup?